svn2github/wordpress-vip-plugins/release-candidates/optimizely/README.txt

 == Screenshots ==
 1. Create multiple headlines for each post
 2. View your results and launch winners directly from the dashboard

+= 3.7.1 =
+* FIXED bug on config.js around the conditional activation input

 = 3.7.0 =
 * NEW - Conditional activation mode.
 Now you can only run an experiment if the user actually see's the headline